The Freedom of My Religion

 Political Power Entwined with Faith Snares the Faithful

 The chart below shows some of the Christian upon Christian conflicts from the time of Jesus Christ.
 These persecutions stemmed from theological disagreements, cultural divides, and the entwining of political power with religion.
-The Anabaptists faced severe persecution during the time of Reformation, considering their beliefs challenged the State Church by rejecting infant baptism for baptism of believing adults.
-Both Catholics and Protestants rejection of infant baptism as heretical, undermining centuries of tradition.
+The Anabaptists faced severe persecution following the inception of the of Reformation, considering their beliefs challenged the State Church by rejecting infant baptism for baptism of believing adults.
+Both Catholics and Protestants viewed rejection of infant baptism as heretical, undermining centuries of tradition.
 The Anabaptists also rejected military service, oaths, and government authority, threatening social hierarchy.
 To maintain control, the authorities resorted to suppression, torture, summary executions, and exile.

 Toward a Pluralistic U.S.

-The First Amendment and the historic teachings of separatist groups, such as the Anabaptists, believed that fostering a pluralistic society in the U.S. were multiple faiths could coexist without fear of retaliation or exile would protect their own rights to worship free from persecution.
-For example, the Mormons, following the murder of their founder, Joseph Smith, and facing increasing mob violence, sought a new home where they could practice their faith without fear and further persecution.
+The First Amendment and the historic teachings of separatist groups, such as the Anabaptists, believed that fostering a pluralistic society in the U.S. where multiple faiths could coexist without fear of retaliation or exile would protect their own rights to worship free from persecution.
+For example, the Mormons, following the mob-murder of their founder, Joseph Smith, in Carthage, Illinois, and facing increasing mob violence, sought a new home where they could practice their faith without fear and further persecution.
 Thus the Mormons, led by Brigham Young, traveled West to form a “Zion” free from persecution.

 Caged Bird